SharePoint/sp-dev-docs/docs/transform/modernize-branding.md

 Add-PnPTenantTheme -Identity "CustomCompanyTheme" -Palette $themepalette -IsInverted:$false
 ```

-To use the this company SharePoint theme you can use the below script:
+To use your company SharePoint theme you can use the below script:

 ```PowerShell
 $minimumVersion = New-Object System.Version("2.24.1803.0")